The void-galaxy cross-correlation function with massive neutrinos and modified gravity: Simulations

-We use the method outlined above to generate initial conditions for our \LCDM{} and massive neutrino simulations.
-For the simulations including \fofr{} modified gravity we use the outputs from the other simulations at $z=4$ as initial conditions.
+We used the method outlined above to generate initial conditions for our \LCDM{} and massive neutrino simulations.
+For the simulations including \fofr{}-modified gravity, we used the outputs from the other simulations at $z=4$ as initial conditions.
 The deviations from GR are small at this stage, and only become more important at later times, as demonstrated for $z=3$ and $|f_{R0}|=10^{-5}$ by \cite{Zhao2011}.
+For the two independent \ISIS{} runs, the initial conditions were generated by \grafic{} \citep{Bertschinger2001}, with the parameters $\Omega_c=0.267$, $\Omega_b=0.045$, $h=0.719$, and $n_s=1.0$.